greg-raven/Uncommon-Sense/_drafts/all.md

 At the foundation of our civil liberties lies the principle that denies to government officials an exceptional position before the law and which subjects them to the same rules of conduct that are commands to the citizen.
 Louis D. Brandeis

-Experience should teach us to be most on our guard to protect liberty when the Government’s purposes are beneficent.
+Experience should teach us to be most on our guard to protect liberty when the Government's purposes are beneficent.
 Men born to freedom are naturally alert to repel invasion of their liberty by evil-minded rulers.
 The greatest dangers to liberty lurk in insidious encroachment by men of zeal, well-meaning but without understanding.
 Louis D. Brandeis

 The government is the potent omnipresent teacher.
 For good or ill it teaches the whole people by its example.
 Crime is contagious.
 If the government becomes a lawbreaker, it breeds contempt for law; it invites every man to become a law unto himself; it invites anarchy.
-To declare that the end justifies the means — to declare that the government may commit crimes — would bring terrible retribution.
+To declare that the end justifies the means --- to declare that the government may commit crimes --- would bring terrible retribution.
 Louis D. Brandeis

-The makers of our constitution undertook to secure conditions favorable to the pursuit of happiness … They sought to protect Americans in their beliefs, their thoughts, their emotions and their sensations.
-They conferred, as against the government, the right to be let alone — the most comprehensive of the rights and the right most valued by civilized men.
+The makers of our constitution undertook to secure conditions favorable to the pursuit of happiness ...
+They sought to protect Americans in their beliefs, their thoughts, their emotions and their sensations.
+They conferred, as against the government, the right to be let alone --- the most comprehensive of the rights and the right most valued by civilized men.
 Louis D. Brandeis

 Ways may someday be developed by which the government, without removing papers from secret drawers, can reproduce them in court, and by which it will be enabled to expose to a jury the most intimate occurrences of the home.
 Louis D. Brandeis

-The Federal Reserve Bank of New York is eager to enter into close relationship with the Bank for International Settlements … The conclusion is impossible to escape that the State and Treasury Departments are willing to pool the banking system of Europe and America, setting up a world financial power independent of and above the Government of the United States … The United States under present conditions will be transformed from the most active of manufacturing nations into a consuming and importing nation with a balance of trade against it.
+The Federal Reserve Bank of New York is eager to enter into close relationship with the Bank for International Settlements ...
+The conclusion is impossible to escape that the State and Treasury Departments are willing to pool the banking system of Europe and America, setting up a world financial power independent of and above the Government of the United States ...
+The United States under present conditions will be transformed from the most active of manufacturing nations into a consuming and importing nation with a balance of trade against it.
 Louis McFadden

 What is needed here is a return to the Constitution of the United States.
 We need to have a complete divorce of Bank and State.
-The old struggle that was fought out here in Jackson’s day must be fought over again … The Federal Reserve Act should be repealed and the Federal Reserve Banks, having violated their charters, should be liquidated immediately.
+The old struggle that was fought out here in Jackson's day must be fought over again ...
+The Federal Reserve Act should be repealed and the Federal Reserve Banks, having violated their charters, should be liquidated immediately.
 Faithless Government officers who have violated their oaths of office should be impeached and brought to trial.
 Unless this is done by us, I predict that the American people, outraged, robbed, pillaged, insulted, and betrayed as they are in their own land, will rise in their wrath and send a President here who will sweep the money changers out of the temple.
 Louis McFadden

 Tis the upright mind that holds true sovereignty.
 Lucius Annaeus Seneca

-Every step which leads from capitalism toward planning is necessarily a step nearer to absolutism and dictatorship.” - Ludwig von Mises
+Every step which leads from capitalism toward planning is necessarily a step nearer to absolutism and dictatorship.' - Ludwig von Mises

 Socialism is not in the least what it pretends to be.
 It is not the pioneer of a better and finer world, but the spoiler of what thousands of years of civilization have created.
 It does not build, it destroys.
 For destruction is the essence of it.
 It produces nothing, it only consumes what the social order based on private ownership in the means of production has created.
 Ludwig von Mises

 The essential characteristic of Western civilization that distinguishes it from the arrested and petrified civilizations of the East was and is its concern for freedom from the state.
 Ludwig Von Mises

-The struggle for freedom … is not the struggle of the many against the few, but of minorities — sometimes of a minority of but one man — against the majority.
+The struggle for freedom ... is not the struggle of the many against the few, but of minorities --- sometimes of a minority of but one man --- against the majority.
 Ludwig von Mises

-This, then, is freedom in the external life of man — that he is independent of the arbitrary power of his fellows.
+This, then, is freedom in the external life of man --- that he is independent of the arbitrary power of his fellows.
 Ludwig von Mises

 Nothing is so difficult as not deceiving oneself.
 Ludwig Wittgenstein

 By the power to lay and collect imposts Congress may impose duties on any or every article of commerce imported into these states to what amount they please.
 By the power to lay excises, a power very odious in its nature, since it authorizes officers to examine into your private concerns, the Congress may impose duties on every article of use or consumption: On the food that we eat, on the liquors we drink, on the clothes that we wear, the glass which enlighten our houses, or the hearths necessary for our warmth and comfort.
 By the power to lay and collect taxes, they may proceed to direct taxation on every individual either by a capitation tax on their heads or an assessment on their property.
 By this part of the section, therefore, the government has a power to tax to what amount they choose and thus to sluice the people at every vein as long as they have a drop of blood left.
 Luther Martin

-When they took the 4th Amendment, I was quiet because I didn’t deal drugs.
+When they took the 4th Amendment, I was quiet because I didn't deal drugs.
 When they took the 6th Amendment, I was quiet because I am innocent.
-When they took the 2nd Amendment, I was quiet because I don’t own a gun.
+When they took the 2nd Amendment, I was quiet because I don't own a gun.
 Now they have taken the 1st Amendment, and I can only be quiet.
 Lyle Myhr

 You do not examine legislation in the light of the benefits it will convey if properly administered, but in the light of the wrongs it would do and the harm it would cause if improperly administered.
 Lyndon B. Johnson

-For more than six hundred years — that is, since the Magna Carta in 1215 — there has been no clearer principle of English or American constitutional law than that, in criminal cases, it is not only the right and duty of juries to judge what are the facts, what is the law, and what was the moral intent of the accused; but that it is also their right, and their primary and paramount duty, to judge the justice of the law, and to hold all laws invalid, that are, in their opinion, unjust, oppressive, and all persons guiltless in violating or resisting the execution of such laws.
+For more than six hundred years --- that is, since the Magna Carta in 1215 --- there has been no clearer principle of English or American constitutional law than that, in criminal cases, it is not only the right and duty of juries to judge what are the facts, what is the law, and what was the moral intent of the accused; but that it is also their right, and their primary and paramount duty, to judge the justice of the law, and to hold all laws invalid, that are, in their opinion, unjust, oppressive, and all persons guiltless in violating or resisting the execution of such laws.
 Lysander Spooner

-The principle that the majority have a right to rule the minority, practically resolves all government into a mere contest between two bodies of men, as to which of them shall be masters, and which of them slaves; a contest, that — however bloody — can, in the nature of things, never be finally closed, so long as man refuses to be a slave.
+The principle that the majority have a right to rule the minority, practically resolves all government into a mere contest between two bodies of men, as to which of them shall be masters, and which of them slaves; a contest, that --- however bloody --- can, in the nature of things, never be finally closed, so long as man refuses to be a slave.
 Lysander Spooner

-The Rothschilds, and that class of money-lenders of whom they are the representatives and agents — men who never think of lending a shilling to their next-door neighbors, for purposes of honest industry, unless upon the most ample security, and at the highest rate of interest — stand ready, at all times, to lend money in unlimited amounts to those robbers and murderers, who call themselves governments, to be expended in shooting down those who do not submit quietly to being robbed and enslaved.
+The Rothschilds, and that class of money-lenders of whom they are the representatives and agents --- men who never think of lending a shilling to their next-door neighbors, for purposes of honest industry, unless upon the most ample security, and at the highest rate of interest --- stand ready, at all times, to lend money in unlimited amounts to those robbers and murderers, who call themselves governments, to be expended in shooting down those who do not submit quietly to being robbed and enslaved.
 Lysander Spooner

 Vices are those acts by which a man harms himself or his property.
 Crimes are those acts by which one man harms the person or property of another.
 Vices are simply the errors which a man makes in his search after his own happiness.
 Unlike crimes, they imply no malice toward others, and no interference with their persons or property.
-In vices, the very essence of crime — that is, the design to injure the person or property of another — is wanting.
+In vices, the very essence of crime --- that is, the design to injure the person or property of another --- is wanting.
 It is a maxim of the law that there can be no crime without criminal intent; that is, without the intent to invade the person or property of another.
 But no one ever practices a vice with any such criminal intent.
 He practices his vice for his own happiness solely, and not from any malice toward others.
 Unless this clear distinction between vices and crimes be made and recognized by the laws, there can be on earth no such thing as individual right, liberty, or property, and the corresponding coequal rights of another man to the control of his own person and property.
 Lysander Spooner

 Vices are those acts by which a man harms himself or his property.
 Crimes are those acts by which one man harms the person or property of another.
 Vices are simply the errors which a man makes in his search after his own happiness.
 Unlike crimes, they imply no malice toward others, and no interference with their persons or property.
-In vices, the very essence of crime — that is, the design to injure the person or property of another — is wanting.
+In vices, the very essence of crime --- that is, the design to injure the person or property of another --- is wanting.
 It is a maxim of the law that there can be no crime without criminal intent; that is, without the intent to invade the person or property of another.
 But no one ever practices a vice with any such criminal intent.
 He practices his vice for his own happiness solely, and not from any malice toward others.
 Unless this clear distinction between vices and crimes be made and recognized by the laws, there can be on earth no such thing as individual right, liberty, or property, and the corresponding coequal rights of another man to the control of his own person and property.
 Lysander Spooner

 O liberty! how many crimes are committed in thy name!
 Madame Jeanne Marie Phlipon de La Platiere Roland